bharatsdev/voting-app/README.md

 # TODO

-    1- Setup docker for all the app
+    1- Setup docker for all the app - Done
-    2- Setup docker compose for all apps
+    2- Setup docker compose for all apps  - Done
     3- setup pods  for all services
     4- setup deployments and Service for apss
-    5- build  java app with docker
+    5- build  java jar app with docker